hyperledger/besu-docs/docs/private-networks/tutorials/sirato-explorer.md

 NODE_ENDPOINT=http://member1besu:8545 docker-compose -f docker-compose.yml -f sirato-extensions/docker-compose-quorum-dev-quickstart.yml up
 ```

 Then open http://localhost/ on your browser.
 You’ll see our new initialisation page while it’s booting up.
-This may take sometime for the all service to start and ingestion sync is complete.
+This may take 5~10 minutes for the all service to start and ingestion sync is complete.

 ![`Sirato-dashboard`](../../assets/images/sirato-loading.png)